MissionMarsFourthHorizon/operation-remote-resupply/Module 4/Operation Remote Resupply, Part 4.md

 In this exercise you will be adding a sign in and authentication experience to your Drone Lander projects using the Azure Mobile App SDK, by adding and accessing a platform-specific code in each project.

-1. Open the **DroneLander** solution in Visual Studio 2017, if not already open from previous exercises, then right-click the solution and select **Manage NuGet Packages for Solution...**.
+1. In Visual Studio, open the Nuget Package Manager by right-clicking the **DroneLander** solution and selecting **Manage NuGet Packages for Solution...**.

-1. Ensure that "Browse" is selected in the NuGet Package Manager, and type "Microsoft.Azure.Mobile.Client" into the search box.
+1. Ensure "Browse" is selected in the NuGet Package Manager, and type "Microsoft.Azure.Mobile.Client" into the search box.
 Select the **Microsoft.Azure.Mobile.Client** package.
 Then check the **Project** box to add the package to all of the projects in the solution, and click **Install**.
 When prompted to review changes, click **OK**.

-1. Open "CoreConstants.cs" in the **DroneLander (Portable)** **Common** folder, and add the following class directly below the ```CoreConstants``` class, replacing the value "[YOUR_MOBILE_APP_NAME]" with the name of the Azure Mobile App created in Exercise 1, such as "dronelandermobile001".
+1. Open **CoreConstants.cs** in the **DroneLander (Portable)** project's "Common" folder, and add the following class directly below the ```CoreConstants``` class, replacing "[YOUR_MOBILE_APP_NAME]" with the name of the Azure Mobile App created in Exercise 1.

 	```C#
 	public static class MobileServiceConstants